Last updated on December 9th, 2021

 If you’ve made the decision to switch from smoking to vaping, you deserve to have the best experience possible.
-Compared to smoking, though, having the best possible vaping experience requires a little effort.
-We’re here to help!
 Make your switch to vaping great by avoiding these 11 common newbie vaping mistakes.

-Without a doubt, this is the most common newbie vaping mistake because nearly every e-cigarette user does it on his or her very first puff.
-Everything about the design of a cigarette is optimized for highly controlled burning.
+Without a doubt, this is the most common newbie vaping mistake because nearly every vaper does it on his or her very first puff.
+That's because the design of a traditional tobacco cigarette is optimized for highly controlled burning.
 If you puff harder on a cigarette, the rings in the paper make the cigarette burn more quickly.
 If you puff firmly on an e-cigarette, though, you won’t get more vapor.

-Depending on the design of your e-cigarette, you may actually get less vapor because the air tube leading out of the cartridge or tank will fill with e-liquid.
-Eventually, you’ll get e-liquid in your mouth.
-If you want to get more vapor out of your e-cigarette, take longer puffs – not harder ones.
+Depending on the design of your vaping device, you may actually get less vapor because the air tube leading out of the cartridge or tank will fill with e-liquid.
+You may even get e-liquid in your mouth.
+If you want to get more vapor out of your e-cigarette, try taking longer puffs – not harder ones.
 Use gentle, even air pressure to avoid sucking e-liquid through the air tube.

-An e-cigarette with a refillable tank can only work reliably if there is enough e-liquid in the tank to keep the coil wet.
+A vaporizer or pod vape with a refillable tank or pod can only work reliably if there is enough e-liquid in the tank to keep the coil wet.
 The heating coil in a tank has a wick – usually cotton – wrapped around it.
 As you use the e-cigarette, the wick draws e-liquid from the tank to the coil.

 If you’re a beginner, though, there are two problems with buying a powerful and complicated vaping device.
 The first problem is that complication is the last thing you need when you’re trying to switch from smoking to vaping.
 Smoking is easy.
 If vaping isn’t easy for you, you won’t want to do it.

-The second problem is that most large e-cigarettes aren’t designed for the same inhaling pattern as tobacco cigarettes – they’re designed for inhaling directly into the lungs.
+The second problem is that most large vapes aren’t designed for the same inhaling pattern as tobacco cigarettes – they’re designed for inhaling directly into the lungs.
 If you smoke, you most likely inhale the smoke from your mouth to your lungs.
-You need an e-cigarette designed for the same inhaling pattern – that’s what smaller e-cigarettes are for.
-Don’t let a pushy website or salesperson pressure you into buying an e-cigarette that isn’t right for you.
+You need an e-cigarette designed for the same inhaling pattern – that’s what MTL e-cigarettes are for.
+The popular SMOK NORD 2 comes with a 1.4ohm coil for MTL vaping.